Winter weather changes both your wardrobe and the damaging factors it can be exposed to.

 Avoid salt damage by cleaning leather shoes immediately in the winter!

-The easiest way to avoid any kind of salt or chemical damage is to give leather shoes a wipe every time you come in from the snowy outside.
 Use a pocket handkerchief, a paper towel, a rag, or just a bit of toilet paper from the men’s room in a pinch, but get the slick of snow-melt off the leather.
 It’s almost certain to contain damaging runoff as well as plain old water.

 Winter is also a good time to be more rigorous in your conditioning and polishing routine.
 Wearing shoes in the snow and then taking them into warm buildings creates a cycle of soaking and drying that can cause the leather fibers to swell and split if they haven’t been conditioned with oil.